Mission StatementWe are our market’s dominant provider of relevant and compelling content.

 We value honesty, fairness, respectfulness, and service to our community.

-The Victoria Advocate is 166 years old, Texas' second oldest newspaper.
+The Victoria Advocate was founded in 1846, which makes it Texas' second oldest newspaper.
 We're an independent regional media company and the area’s premier information and advertising source.

 We deliver results for our advertising partners.
 The Audit Bureau of Circulations (now Alliance for Audited Media) latest report is in and we still deliver impressive readership.
 The Victoria Advocate is read by 76,388 adults in the Victoria market Monday through Saturday and 94,330 on Sunday.1 Plus, our Big Wednesday paper is delivered to an additional 17,100 households each week.
 1